 Conductive Hearing Loss: occurs in the outer or middle ear, is often temporary and may be medically or surgically correctable

-Consonants: sound in spoken language formed by stopping the flow of air through the mouth; in English all the letters except /a/, /e/, /i/, /o/, and /u/
+Consonants: speech sounds produced by controlling the flow of air from lips, tongue, teeth or palate; in English, all the letters except /a/, /e/, /i/, /o/, /u/

 Decibel: a unit of sound loudness (see Intensity)